Follow defined coding standards

 Functions and classes require a comment block

-Add PHPDoc comment blocks for your code (getters and setters not necessary).
+Add doc comment blocks, e.g. PHP Doc blocks, for your code (not necessary for getters and setters).
 Explain what the code does: what, how and why.
+Give examples of usage where it is helpful.

 No "magic" numbers or strings